dss-extensions/dss-extensions/python_apis.md

 # ...
 ```

-## DSS Extensions: DSS-Python
+## DSS-Extensions: DSS-Python

-For DSS Extensions, users are not required to install the official OpenDSS, although we recommend new users to do so, especially to make it easier to follow legacy training material.
-DSS Extensions use a customized engine with very good compatibility with the official OpenDSS engine, but better performance in some scenarios and a lot of extra features.
+For DSS-Extensions, users are not required to install the official OpenDSS, although we recommend new users to do so, especially to make it easier to follow legacy training material.
+DSS-Extensions use a customized engine with very good compatibility with the official OpenDSS engine, but better performance in some scenarios and a lot of extra features.

-DSS-Python packages the OpenDSS engine as implemented in DSS Extensions to mimic the organization of the COM implementation.
+DSS-Python packages the OpenDSS engine as implemented in DSS-Extensions to mimic the organization of the COM implementation.
 As such, users can easily migrate from the official COM implementation to DSS-Python without rewriting all the code.
 In fact, some users keep a toggle to use both implementations.

 DSS-Python is available for Windows, Linux, and macOS (including Apple M1 ARM machines, or "Apple Silicon" in marketing speak), while the official OpenDSS is official supported only on MS Windows.

-Assuming recent DSS Python versions (`dss-python>=0.12.1`) are installed (e.g. through `pip install dss-python`), you can use the following:
+Assuming recent DSS-Python versions (`dss-python>=0.12.1`) are installed (e.g. through `pip install dss-python`), you can use the following:

 ```python
 from dss import dss